 CPT Executive and Training Roles- Plus Expert Witness Work

 Mark is the President of CPT and in addition to his administrative duties teaches Private Lessons, In-Home Private Lessons, and Group Classes.
-He also performs Expert Witness Services for criminal and civil cases involving dog behavior that require research, investigations, expert opinion, written affidavits and/or trial testimony.
+He also performs Expert Witness Services for criminal and civil cases involving dog behavior, where attorneys or clients require research, investigations, consultation, expert opinion, written affidavits and/or trial testimony.
 Mark is nationally recognized for his expertise, having participated in cases in 14 different states.

 Co-Founder of Dog Star Technologies, LLC

 Furthermore, he continues to function as a research consultant for Emory University’s Neuroscience Laboratory and along with Prof. Greg Berns co-owns, Dog Star Technologies.
 Dog Star

 • conducts fMRI service dog and working dog research for the military;